spc

 since 2024 and ongoing

 The works created under the umbrella of MONSTERS'N'GHOSTS are responses to and challenges of my feelings of intimidation and helplessness in the face of accelerating climate change and environmental degradation on the one hand and the progressive estrangement from each other and the world of which we are a part through expanding digitization and increasingly invasive AI on the other.
-Originally inspired by the interdisciplinary edited collection Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene, and further spurred by the posthumanist approach to "spacetimematter" developed in Meeting the Universe Halfway and the intermedia research project Spectacular Data: Fascism and the Coded Present, I step out of my comfort zone to create visual counter-environments for regenerative re-imagination.
+The project takes inspiration from the interdisciplinary edited collection Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene, and is further informed by the posthumanist approach to "spacetimematter" developed in Meeting the Universe Halfway, as well as the intermedia research project Spectacular Data: Fascism and the Coded Present.
+In stepping beyond my comfort zone, I create visual counter-environments that open space for regenerative re-imagination amid the multiple toxic symptoms of capitalism.

 The works presented here reflect the different approaches I am following in a non-linear mode of creation.
-They are samples/prototypes of a growing body of work.
+They are prototypes of a growing body of work.
+(Read more further below.)

-For the editors of Arts of Living on a Damaged Planet, "monsters" point to multi-species assemblages that highlight our embeddedness in the webs of life.
-"Ghosts" refer to what haunts us in landscapes shaped by past destruction and today's debris.
-Together, these "creatures of ambivalent entanglement" expose and tackle the phantasmal twin myths of human progress and individuality.
+For the editors of Arts of Living on a Damaged Planet, "monsters" point to multi-species assemblages that foreground our embeddedness in the webs of life.
+"Ghosts" in turn, evoke the lingering presences that haunt landscapes marked by past destruction and today’s debris.
+Together, these "creatures of ambivalent entanglement" expose and unravel the phantasmal twin myths of human progress and individuality.
 In addition, for me, actively acknowledging creatures that commonly qualify as monstrous or ghostly implies transcending entrenched conceptions and tapping into unbiasedness, flexibility, and unconditional empathy instead.
 Moreover, I think of phenomena that evade the human eye or common sense (or both) − such as quantum effects or molecular biotic processes and principles − as "ghostly" without meaning to suggest that there is anything unreal or otherworldly about them.
-Finally, I equally draw on the concepts of monsters and ghosts to capture both the elusiveness and the dangers inherent to the digital.
+Finally, I invoke the figures of monsters and ghosts to capture the elusive omnipresence of digital applications and the dangers they impose on practices of coexistence and relationality.

-To become intimate with monsters and ghosts, I am working towards a deeper understanding of and feeling for the diverse ways of physical and ecological embeddedness, and interspecies connectedness.
-To this end, I draw on selected approaches from environmental humanities and sciences and sharpen my actual and metaphorical senses for reading the signs and narratives of both human-made environmental devastation and the miracles of life.
-To approach the monsters and ghosts of the digital, I focus on the impact of social media platforms and the AI that governs them on our modes of interaction.
+To become intimate with monsters and ghosts, I strive for a deeper understanding of − and sensitivity to − the diverse forms of physical and ecological embeddedness, and interspecies connectedness.
+To this end, I sharpen my actual and metaphorical senses for reading and responding to the signs and narratives of human-made environmental devastation as well as the enduring miracles of life.
+To confront − or approach − the monsters and ghosts of the digital, I propose a diffractive exploration of its analog components and explore strategies of embodiment and platform deflection.

 < Projects Overview